gnyman/demo-builder/README.md

 # Demo Scene Builder - Developer Documentation

-*Note*: This is all vibe coded.
+*Note*: This is all vibe coded and this readme is all AI written (except this paragraph).
 There is no guarantee anything makes any sense but it works on my machine :-)

 ## What Is This?